sourcecde/rexx_challenge/README.md

 Prior to version 1.0.17+60 it was Europe/Berlin.
 Afterwards it is UTC.
 Here I presume the standard timezone is UTC and changed the sale date according to that timezone considering the condition of version comapre.

+## Read the json data and save it to the database using php

+Check the below mentioned file for this: database/seeds/ShopsTableDataSeeder.php

 ![alt text](https://github.com/sourcecde/rexx_challenge/blob/master/Screenshot_2019-12-23_15-58-33.png)

 ## Prerequisites